What Is Contract Management?

 In-house legal teams are being asked to do more with less, identifying and implementing the right tools, techniques and technology can mean the difference between unmanageable backlogs and efficient operations.

-Enter contract management: “the management of contracts made with customers, vendors, partners, or employees,” according to Wikipedia.
+Enter contract management: the process of managing agreements made with customers, vendors, partners, or employees.
 This encompasses creating, managing, sharing and archiving business contracts, and, as we’ll see, should allow in-house legal and its business users to automate management processes while extracting business intelligence from those contracts.
+Contract management is your business’ biggest opportunity.

 First, a brief history of contract management